 Board Composition.
 Board composition is one of the most critical areas of focus for the Board.
-Reflecting our Board's commitment to refreshment, the Board has appointed five new directors since 2015, including two additional women, adding critical skills and experience to our Board in furtherance of our strategic priorities.
+Reflecting our Board's commitment to refreshment, the Board has appointed six new directors since 2015, including women as well as those from underrepresented communities, adding critical skills and experience to our Board in furtherance of our strategic priorities.